The sun is shining, and there’s only one thing for it: sunglasses.

 They might seem like a small detail, but as well as the practical factor of protecting your eyes from the glare of the sun, shades have an innate ability to make any outfit look instantly cool.

 I’ve started embracing them pretty much all year round.
 It also helps that I live by the beach, so avoiding sand in the eyes is a must – and I may as well add a dose of chic on my dog walks.

 While I believe there’s a pair of shades out there for everyone, there are some styles we’re seeing more than others already this year.

-Wherever you’re planning to wear yours, it can’t hurt to plan your summer accessories so you don’t get caught out when the new season arrives and you’re booking a trip abroad.
+Wherever you’re planning to wear yours, it can’t hurt to plan your summer accessories so you don’t get caught out when the sun shines.

 So let’s delve into the sunglasses trends for spring summer 2022.
 From the aforementioned bug eye shades to tinted lenses, there’s a selection of new styles ready to inspire you.